monicatvera/typescript-template/README.md

-# Base template only with TypeScript
+# Base template with TypeScript
 You can use it for Coding-Dojos, Katas or reference to build a new project.

 This template includes: